cloud-gov/cf-byo-broker/azure-service-broker/README.md

 ### Cloning

-We will start by cloning the latest broker source from [OSBA](https://github.com/Azure/open-service-broker-azure)'s offfcial github repository.
+> We will start by cloning the latest broker source from [OSBA](https://github.com/Azure/open-service-broker-azure)'s offfcial github repository.
 If you don't have `git` installed, you can also download a zip file of the broker source.

-**Option 1: Cloning**

-If you are a git user, you can clone the repository and change to it.

   ```sh
   $ git clone https://github.com/Azure/open-service-broker-azure.git